flaneurette/UX.js/README.md

 <img src="https://github.com/flaneurette/UX.js/blob/main/assets/images/UX-logo.png" />

-A minimal JavaScript framework, UX automates the most used frontend development tasks.
-Similar to VUE.js, React and other frameworks, but much easier to work with.
-UX.js is unique as it separates data loading and DOM manipulation from other JavaScript logic, making it much quicker to learn and easier to implement or add to existing JavaScript code.
-UX.js lets you create a website or app in hours.
+UX.js is a JavaScript library, that automates the most used frontend development tasks.

 # What is new
 Version 1.4 introduces components.
 Components are reusable HTML fragments that have a .ux extension.
 UX.js renders these components within a HTML page, asynchronously, with the :render attribute.
 Components have placeholders that can be parsed by UX.js.
 In this way, a website can be completely build from reusable components, making it easy to reuse components across a website or other websites.
 For a demo, see UX-render.html in the examples folder.